 Robert Graham discovers a unique memorial to Conan Doyle in Austria.

-Congratulations to The Poor Folk Upon the Moors, who celoebrate their Silver Jubilee in 2016.
+Congratulations to The Poor Folk Upon the Moors, who celebrate their Silver Jubilee in 2016!

 "The Professor and the Prime Minister" by Peter H Jacoby